 6. “Papering” an Employee's File

-The sixth mistake of managers that causes companies to lose lawsuits is papering an employee’s file.
+The sixth mistake managers make that loses lawsuits is papering an employee’s file.
 Lots of managers hear the mantra “document, document, document, document everything.”
 I tell that to supervisors when I provide training about discipline done the right way.
-And when I leave my day job and advise employees as “the Undercover Lawyer” I also tell the employees to document everything.
+And when I leave my day job and advise employees as “the Undercover Lawyer,” I also tell the employees to document everything.

 Such a manager could not be more wrong.

-You see, despite the constant mantra of “document everything,” it is possible for a manager to over document, especially if you have years of positive performance appraisals in your file.
+You see, despite the constant mantra of “document everything,” it is possible for a manager to over-document, especially if you have years of positive performance appraisals in your file.
 What frequently happens is that an employee receives a steady stream of positive appraisals from one manager.
 Then that manager retires, is transferred or gets promoted.
 Then a new manager comes in and is red hot to show the world what a great manager he or she is.
-Suddenly the new boss is putting a steady stream of documents into your file about everything little thing you do the slightest bit different than what the new boss wants (and the new boss can't explain what he or she wants when you ask).
+Suddenly the new boss is putting a steady stream of documents into your file about every little thing you do the slightest bit different than what the new boss wants (and the new boss can't explain what he or she wants when you ask).
 And then, bam, the employee is fired.

 Courts and juries see right through this pattern.
-It's obvious that the “manger” can't manage at all, but is just some bully who is determined to get rid of you.
-This new manager/bully is really just “building” a case against you by over-documenting trumped up infractions and sticking every possible negative piece of paper into your file.
+It's obvious that the manager can't manage at all but is just some bully who is determined to get rid of you.
+This new manager/bully is really just building a case against you by over-documenting trumped-up infractions and sticking every possible negative piece of paper into your file.
 There are strategies for stopping these gung-ho bully bosses before you lose your job.

-7. Being Rude and Mean Spirited
+7. Being Rude and Mean-Spirited

 An employer can have the best case in the world, but if on the witness stand a supervisor comes across as a rude, insensitive jerk, then the jury simply will not want to depart from the golden rule.
 The jury will not do unto you what they would not a jury to do unto them.
-In other words, the jury is not going to want to bring back a verdict where the jerk wins and the kind, every day employee loses everything.
+In other words, the jury is not going to want to bring back a verdict where the jerk wins and the kind, everyday employee loses everything.

 Juries will almost always side with the person with the most sympathetic story, who also comes across as being honest and not fake.
 And it doesn't matter all that much what the law says, and I say that as a lawyer.

 I know this happens.
 The lawyers on both sides know juries act this way.
-That's why defense lawyers put on seminars for managers and tell the audience “Sure, it's not illegal to be a jerk, but it's not smart.
-Your employees can't sue you for being rude, but if you are rude it will help them win the discrimination and harassment claims that they can sue you for.
+That's why defense lawyers put on seminars for managers and tell the audience, “Sure, it's not illegal to be a jerk, but it's not smart.
+Your employees can't sue you for being rude, but if you are rude, it will help them win the discrimination and harassment claims that they can sue you for."